Tokr-Labs/javascript-code-challenge/README.md

 4) Comics are sorted by date with the most recent comics first.
 5) Includes a checkbox that, when checked, sorts the comic strips by date so the least recent comics are first.
 6) When the checkbox is unchecked, the comics revert to most recent first.
+7) Styling for the page is done using using the [styled-components](https://www.styled-components.com/) library.

 ## Evaluation Criteria